camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

  --output text)
 ```

-The `EXTERNAL_DNS_POLICY_ARN` will be used in the next step to create a role mapping between Kubernetes Service Account and IAM Service Account.
+The `EXTERNAL_DNS_POLICY_ARN` will be used in the next step to create a role mapping between the Kubernetes Service Account and AWS IAM Service Account.

 Using `eksctl` allows us to create the required role mapping for external-dns.